dhellmann/pymotw-3/source/concurrent.futures/index.rst

 Scheduling Individual Tasks
 ===========================

-Besides using :func:`map`, it is possible to schedule an individual task with an executor and receive the :class:`Future` instance to wait for that task's results by using :func:`submit`.
+In addition to using :func:`map`, it is possible to schedule an individual task with an executor using :func:`submit`, and use the :class:`Future` instance returned to wait for that task's results.

 .. literalinclude:: futures_thread_pool_submit.py
    :caption: